AhmedAmin90/Business-Articles/README.md

 # Notes:
 - I followed the design pattern according:https://www.behance.net/gallery/14554909/liFEsTlye-Mobile-version Thanks to: Nelson Sakwa  for this creative design.
-- The design is Not responsive , so I created the styles according my screen size and it will be appear in the presentation video.
-So may be some changes in the style may be present on different screen sizes.
+- The design is Not responsive, so I created the styles according to my screen size and it will appear in the presentation video.
+So some changes in the style may be present on different screen sizes.
-- Thanks to My stand up team member: Miguel Ricaño [@mricanho](https://github.com/mricanho) for his outstanding help in Heroku issues.
+- Thanks to My stand-up team member: Miguel Ricaño [@mricanho](https://github.com/mricanho) for his outstanding help in Heroku issues.

 ## Authors